 46 Summer Street, the James Foster house (1720) - James Foster bought this former orchard land in 1720 from Nathaniel Clark who moved to Newbury.
 The northwest side is the original half-house, which was doubled in size and remodeled to appear Georgian, with the two chimneys, dormers and a symmetrical front.
 The house was owned by the Soward family in the 19th Century, and partially burned.

 3 Summer Street, the Benjamin Kimball house (c 1720, alt.
-1803) - The Benjamin Kimball House dates to about 1720 and was a 2 room cape moved to this location in 1803 and expanded at that time.
-The Benjamin Kimball house is late first period but has been altered with Georgian and Federal influences.
-The walls and roof are constructed of huge beams with mortise and tenon joinery, and the first floor outside corners have gunstock posts, evidence that they once supported the roof.
+1803) - This house dates to about 1720 and was a single-floor 2 room cape moved to this location in 1803.
+The first floor outside corners have gunstock posts, evidence that they once supported the roof.

 37 High Street, Lord – Baker House (1720) - The house is believed to have been built by Robert Lord III in 1720.
 The property continued in the Lord family until 1775, when Samuel Baker, felt-maker and hatter, purchased it.
 This early 2nd period house is protected by a preservation agreement between the owners and the Ipswich Historical Commission.

-5 Summer Street, the Widow Fuller house (1725) - The Widow Fuller house at 5 Summer Street was built in 1725.
-The first recorded mention of this property is in 1754, when Elizabeth Fuller sold a house and land to Thomas Treadwell (107:158).
+5 Summer Street, the Widow Fuller house (1725) - In 1754, Elizabeth Fuller sold this house and land to Thomas Treadwell, who also owned the house at 7 Summer Street.
 Stylistic evidence points to a construction date of c.
 1725.
 Originally the house was one room deep, with a cased frame.
-The … Continue reading 5 Summer Street, the Widow Fuller house (1725)
+An ell was added at the turn of the 19th century.

 11 County Street, the Bennett – Caldwell house (1725) - Joseph Bennett built this early Second Period house in 1725.
 In 1818 the house was sold to Capt.
 Sylvanus Caldwell, who engaged in maritime trade along the coast from Massachusetts to Maine for a half century.

-18 East Street, the Baker-Dodge house (1727) - This house was built c 1727 by John Baker III, and purchased by Mary Dennis Dodge in 1818.
+18 East Street, the Baker-Dodge house (1727) - This house was built by John Baker III, and was purchased by Mary Dennis Dodge in 1818.
 The house is protected by a preservation agreement between the owners and the town of Ipswich.

 1 High Street, the Nathaniel Rogers Old Manse (1727) - The house was constructed for the Rev. Nathaniel Rogers in 1727 by Ipswich cabinet-maker, Capt.
 Abraham Knowlton.
 In the early 1900's the building was known as "ye Olde Burnham Inn".
 This house is protected by a preservation agreement with the Ipswich Historical Commission.